WRITTEN BY STACY | EVERYTHINGSHIHTZU.COM

 It’s not surprising that people confuse Shih Tzu with Havanese and Maltese dogs, as the three breeds look very similar, especially with their long, silky coats.

 You might even think that they are one and the same; however, these three dog breeds are not interchangeable.

 The Shih Tzu and Havanese are more alike than the Shih Tzu and Maltese, however, all three breeds have distinct differences that separate them from each other.

-What’s the difference between Shih Tzu, Maltese and Havanese?
+So, what’s the difference between Shih Tzu, Maltese and Havanese?

 Other than their appearances, one of the biggest differences between Shih Tzu and Maltese is their temperaments, and one of the noteworthy differences between Shih Tzu and Havanese is their trainability.

 If you want a playful companion dog that loves to be around people, the more timid Maltese would not be the best choice; the outgoing Shih Tzu, on the other hand, is a great match!

 If you plan to train your dog on your own, then a Havanese might be less trying on your patience than the stubborn Shih Tzu.

 These three small dog breeds may look very similar at first glance but there are some big differences in each of these breeds that will help you tell them apart.